hiki-t/aisf24_solo_project/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to my work during the AI Safety Fundamental program

+Organized by BlueDot Impact

+Course: AI Alignment

 This is a small sample book to give you a feel for how book content is structured.